Warner, Queensland: Geography

 Warner is approximately 10.6 square kilometres.
 Warner is located southeast of Lake Samsonvale and west of the urban localities of Strathpine, Brendale, Bray Park and Lawnton.

 History

 Warner is named after an early civilian surveyor James Warner.

 Warner State School building was completed on Friday 7 April 1876 with delays finding a teacher.
 It opened in June 1876 with 28 students having enrolled by December 1876.
 It celebrated its golden jubilee on 25 June 1926.
 It closed circa 1939.
 It was on the south-western corner of South Pine Road and Old North Road (now 2 Coorparoo Road, 27.3255°S 152.9623°E).

-The predominant style of development in this community is Park Residential, however, new urban developments are occurring in this area.
-Warner has recently undergone refurbishment from rural land usage to urban.
-Prior to this, the predominant use of the land was rural.

-Post-2000 establishments in Warner include the Warner Lakes housing estate on 206 hectares of land previously used for potato farming and a quarry, and a retail and commerce estate on the corner of Samsonvale Road and Old North Road.
-Roads have recently been upgraded in parts of Warner, which now includes seven sets of traffic lights.
-Further development to the area has led to the inclusion of a McDonald's, Subway, KFC, Warner Chinese Restaurant and The Warner Tavern.
+Warner was originally in the west of Strathpine and used for farming potatoes.
+Suburban housing developments commenced in 1995 with the redevelopment of a former drive-in theatre, south-west of the intersection of Samsonvale and Old North Road, into a housing estate.